 It is also very important to begin collecting the evidence needed to establish liability.
 Nursing home cases require time and careful preparation.
 Nursing homes and their lawyers and insurers rarely just admit liability; there are numerous defenses that can be used to avoid, or at least delay, responsibility.
 And the longer they succeed in delaying the case, the harder it becomes for the family to see it through.

-Contact a Seasoned Baltimore Elder Abuse Attorney about Your Case
+Contact a Seasoned Maryland Elder Abuse Attorney for a Free Consultation

-If you suspect that a relative or friend is suffering abuse in a nursing home, call the Baltimore personal injury attorney at the Law Offices of Randolph Rice today to arrange a time to discuss what’s going on.
+If you suspect that a relative or friend is suffering abuse in a nursing home, call the Maryland personal injury attorney at the Law Offices of Randolph Rice today to arrange a time to discuss what’s going on.